weew/router/readme.md

 ## Parameter resolvers

 Often you might want to process a route parameter and replace it with another one.
 For example when you're using models.
 This route `/users/{id}` would always hold the id of the requested user.
-Wouldn't it be cool if it would hold the user model istead?
+Wouldn't it be cool if it would hold the user model instead?

 ```php
 $router = new Router();